Aurora Generator Test

-The diesel generator used in the Aurora experiment beginning to smoke.

 Idaho National Laboratory ran the Aurora Generator Test in 2007 to demonstrate how a cyberattack could destroy physical components of the electric grid.
 The experiment used a computer program to rapidly open and close a diesel generator's circuit breakers out of phase from the rest of the grid, thereby subjecting the engine to abnormal torques and ultimately causing it to explode.
 This vulnerability is referred to as the Aurora Vulnerability.

 This vulnerability is especially a concern because most grid equipment supports using Modbus and other legacy communications protocols that were designed without security in mind.
 As such, they do not support authentication, confidentiality, or replay protection.
 This means that any attacker that can communicate with the device can control it and use the Aurora Vulnerability to destroy it.

 Experiment

 To prepare for the experiment, the researchers procured and installed a 2.25 MW (3000 horsepower) generator and connected it to the substation.
 They also needed access to a programmable digital relay or another device capable of controlling the breaker.
 Although such access can be through a mechanical or digital interface, in this case the latter was used.

 A generator unit consists of a diesel engine mechanically linked to an alternator.
 In many commercial-industrial settings, multiple generators need to operate together in tandem, in order to provide power to the desired load.
 A generator that is operating normally is synchronized with either the power grid or with one or more additional generators (for example in an "islanded" independent power network as might be used in a remote location or for emergency backup power).
 When generators are operating in synchronicity, effectively their alternators are magnetically locked together.

 In the Aurora experiment, the researchers used a cyberattack to open and close the breakers out of sync, in order to deliberately maximize the stress.
 Each time the breakers were closed, the torque induced in the alternator (as a result of the out-of-synchrony connection) caused the entire generator to bounce and shake.
 The generator used in the experiment was equipped with a resilient rubber rotating coupling (located between the diesel engine and the alternator, thus indirectly connecting the engine's steel crankshaft to the alternator's steel shaft).